Rajit Gadh: Awards and honors

 He is a fellow of the American Society of Mechanical Engineers (ASME).

 Media

-On September 24th, 2022, Professor Rajit Gadh was cited in article about how smart grids could enable 100% renewable energy.

-On September 9th, 2022, Los Angeles tech and startup news publication dot.LA featured Professor Rajit Gadh in an article about how innovators are helping reduce energy consumption in the area.
+In April 2024, Gadh was listed among the list of "Notable Indian Angelinos" by Medium.Com.

-In September 2022, Professor Gadh was interviewed by The Washington Post and Spectrum News 1 about the record breaking California heat wave and resulting record energy demand.
+In September 2022, Gadh was interviewed by The Washington Post and Spectrum News 1 about the record breaking California heat wave and resulting record energy demand.

-In April 2022, Diversity in Action Magazine published an article featuring interviews with Professor Rajit Gadh about the Smart Grid of the future.
+In April 2022, Diversity in Action Magazine published an article with an interview with Gadh about the Smart Grid of the future.

-On March 23, 2022, ABC News interviewed Dr. Rajit Gadh about the danger posed by a threatened Russian cyber attack on the power grid amidst the war in Ukraine.